-Patients with asthma should be informed that salmeterol, one of the active ingredients in ADVAIR DISKUS (fluticasone propionate) , increases the risk of asthma-related death and may increase the risk of asthma-related hospitalization in pediatric and adolescent patients.
-They should also be informed that currently available data are inadequate to determine whether concurrent use of inhaled corticosteroids or other long-term asthma control drugs mitigates the increased risk of asthma-related death from LABA.
+Inform patients with asthma that salmeterol, one of the active ingredients in ADVAIR DISKUS, increases the risk of asthma-related death and may increase the risk of asthma-related hospitalization in pediatric and adolescent patients.
+Also inform them that currently available data are inadequate to determine whether concurrent use of inhaled corticosteroids or other long-term asthma control drugs mitigates the increased risk of asthma-related death from LABA.

-ADVAIR DISKUS (fluticasone propionate) is not meant to relieve acute asthma symptoms or exacerbations of COPD and extra doses should not be used for that purpose.
-Acute symptoms should be treated with an inhaled, short-acting beta2-agonist such as albuterol.
-(The physician should provide the patient with such medication and instruct the patient in how it should be used.)
+Inform patients that ADVAIR DISKUS is not meant to relieve acute asthma symptoms or exacerbations of COPD and extra doses should not be used for that purpose.
+Advise patients to treat acute symptoms with an inhaled, short-acting beta2-agonist such as albuterol.
+Provide patients with such medication and instruct them in how it should be used.

-Patients should be instructed to notify their physician immediately if they experience any of the following:
+Instruct patients to seek medical attention immediately if they experience any of the following: